digiltd/oh-rtd-test/Homematic Binding.md

 ```
 Switch Light "Light"  {homematic="address=KEQxxxxxx, channel=1, parameter=STATE, delay=3.5"}
 ```
-If you send a ON the the Switch, the command is delayed for 3.5 seconds.
+If you send a ON to the Switch, the command is delayed for 3.5 seconds.
 If you send ON, OFF, ON, OFF and each command is within the delay, only the last OFF is sent.
 Requires this pull request: https://github.com/openhab/openhab/pull/1952

 ## Homematic Action